Getting A Visa

 The 2016 Italian Stability Act has introduced a new consular fee for Student Visas of approximately 50 Euros.
 Please visit the website of the Consulate you will work with to apply for your Student Visa for details on cost and how to pay the fee.

 Because the visa procedure can take a number of weeks to complete (from two to six weeks depending on the consulate), it is suggested that the visa application be submitted well in advance of the intended departure date.
 Please be aware that you cannot apply more than 90 days prior to your date of departure.
 You may not apply for a student visa prior to receiving your enrollment letters from SACI’s New York Office.
 You will receive these letters, one in English and one in Italian, after you have paid your general program deposit.
 Visas may be obtained only in the US, or country of citizenship, at the Italian Consulate or Embassy.
 Applications and materials must be submitted to the consulate that has jurisdiction over the student's place of permanent residence or home school address.
 If you submit your information to a consulate outside of your jurisdiction, it will be returned to you unprocessed.

-It is important to check with the study abroad office at your current university about the visa process.
+If you are a study abroad student, it is important to check with the study abroad office at your current university about the visa process.
 They may already have special arrangements made with your local Italian Consulate.